pexavc/Granite/README.md

 Other reducers can be nested in reducers to fire.

 > CAREFUL about circular dependency.
-If a reducer in a service references another service, in which that OTHER service also references the callee.
+If a reducer in a service references another service, in which the *callee* service also references the *caller*.
 A recursive block will occur.
+And it doesn't have to be in the samed called reducer.
+It can be in any within.

 ```swift
 import Granite